by Freddy Tran Nager, Founder of Atomic Tango + Professional Weasel Watcher…

-BEEMER: After they show us their work, we’ll send them an email the next day telling them they’re brilliant but “not the right fit” for our company.
+BEEMER: After they show us their work, we’ll email them the next day telling them they’re brilliant but “not the right fit” for our company.

-BEEMER: Wait, after I tell you this next bit, you’ll want to marry it…
+BEEMER: After I tell you this next bit, you’ll want to marry it…

 BENZ: I’m sizing up rings already.

 BEEMER: So now we take the spec work on a massive scale…

 BENZ: I don’t know – that sounds like a lot of interviews.

 BEEMER: Not even.
 We’ll let the magic of Web 2.0 do the work for us.

 BENZ: How so?